cds-snc/exploration-documentation/ExplorationSprintGuide.md

 The [Partner Guide (internal link only)](https://docs.google.com/document/d/1XXYu0HcB_wkvn98RqPWeEvJiB1wRC_dhdTxdHXw21Xw/edit#heading=h.wb82wfeldvp6) helps partners know what to expect from Exploration.
 It outlines the schedule for the month and includes topics we’ll explore with stakeholders, so the partner can start identifying who might be best suited for each of the stakeholder chats.

 Ask the partner coordinator to [review the potential questions (internal link only)](https://docs.google.com/document/d/1XXYu0HcB_wkvn98RqPWeEvJiB1wRC_dhdTxdHXw21Xw/edit#bookmark=id.jwibarwde9ee) at the end of the Partner Guide, and work with them to identify potential stakeholders and fill out information about each person.
-Add this information to the “Participant Biographies” tab of the [Scheduling spreadsheet](https://docs.google.com/spreadsheets/d/19z-6nAyBwawU0_-_QdEF4XP83MY4YYnO679bQ_KLFuY/edit#gid=2072067210).This documentation about potential stakeholders will help the Explorations team refine the interview guides for each person and their role.
+Add this information to the “Participant Biographies” tab of the [Scheduling spreadsheet (internal link only)](https://docs.google.com/spreadsheets/d/19z-6nAyBwawU0_-_QdEF4XP83MY4YYnO679bQ_KLFuY/edit#gid=2072067210).This documentation about potential stakeholders will help the Explorations team refine the interview guides for each person and their role.
 Once you have a list of people, you can start [mapping them in relation to other key stakeholders](#6-identify-and-map-key-stakeholders).

 Stakeholders are sorted into three different types of role, for the purpose of interviewing.
 The interview roles are: